The Big Lie You're Being Told About Achieving Great Skin

-As a beauty editor, I've interviewed countless celebrities and influencers about their beauty rituals.
-Without fail, the majority will recite the following phrase when talking about skincare: "I believe great skin comes from within."
-See also: "good skin starts in the gut" or "you are what you eat".
+In my years of working as a beauty editor, I've interviewed countless celebrities and influencers about their beauty rituals.
+Without fail, the majority will recite the following phrase when talking about skin care: "I believe great skin comes from within."
+See also: "Good skin starts in the gut" or "you are what you eat."
 The expression may vary from person to person but it always suggests the same thing: that clear, glowing skin is only attainable if you eat a certain way.

 Of course, we all know that eating a balanced diet is beneficial for our overall health and wellbeing.
-But when it comes to skin, in particular skin conditions like acne, eczema and rosacea, treatment is a lot more complicated than starting off every morning with celery juice, following up with an oat milk matcha latte, or cutting out alcohol.
+But when it comes to skin, in particular skin conditions like acne, eczema, and rosacea, treatment is a lot more complicated than starting off every morning with celery juice, following up with an oat milk matcha latte, and cutting out alcohol.

 Advertisement

 Unfortunately, though, skin and diet are now so intertwined that it isn't just celebrities who are peddling diets or denouncing specific food groups as a cure-all for skin issues.
-On TikTok and Instagram, you'll find beauty and wellness enthusiasts – even some so-called skincare experts – promoting glowing skin diets or snacks and shakes which claim to help get rid of blemishes or make your skin gleam.
-But why is this so popular?
+On TikTok and Instagram, you'll find beauty and wellness enthusiasts — even some so-called skin-care experts — promoting "glowing skin diets" or snacks and shakes that claim to help get rid of blemishes or make your skin gleam.
+Why is this so popular?
 And should we listen?

-"Diet overhauls have become commonplace recently," said Dr Paris Acharya, aesthetic doctor and skin expert at Waterhouse Young.
-"Perhaps it is a result of lockdown weight gain [entirely normal, of course] or increased awareness of different types of dieting regimes," she continued.
+"Diet overhauls have become commonplace recently," says Dr. Paris Acharya, aesthetic doctor and skin expert at Waterhouse Young.
+"Perhaps it is a result of lockdown weight gain [entirely normal, of course] or increased awareness of different types of dieting regimens."
 It's no secret that the stress and anxiety of the pandemic has taken its toll on our skin, too, with breakouts and eczema top concerns.
-Dr Acharya added: "The problem with placing a focus on diet is that we can take things to the extreme, which can be detrimental for our health and wellbeing."
-It's also important to note that looking at diet alone in regard to achieving skin you're happy with is misleading.
+"The problem with placing a focus on diet," says Dr. Acharya, "is that we can take things to the extreme, which can be detrimental for our health and wellbeing."
+Plus, looking at diet alone as a means of achieving skin you're happy with is misleading.

 “

 Creating a narrative which pushes food alone as the answer is problematic.
-Like many others in this space, I do not align myself to the 'food is medicine' message when it comes to dermatology.
+I do not align myself with the "food is medicine" message when it comes to dermatology.

 ”

-Consultant dermatologist Dr Anjali Mahto recently took to Instagram to discuss the patchy notion that good skin comes from within.
-In a post, she wrote: "I am always a bit disappointed to see 'super-foods' and recipes touted as a 'fix-it' for skin."
-For lots of people, the pandemic has brought on increased breakouts in particular, and it seems brands, influencers and nutrition enthusiasts are playing on these insecurities using food.
-'Natural Ways To Clear Acne From Within' and 'The Best Foods To Eat For Clear Skin' are popular headlines, with protein bars, sweeteners, green tea and berries recommended to improve your complexion.
-Dr Mahto cited another example of a common but shaky 'skin-friendly food' claim which is doing the rounds online currently.
-"Selenium and zinc in small studies have been shown to help acne," Dr Mahto said.
-"Brazil nuts contain selenium and zinc," she continued, so it is often claimed that "eating brazil nuts may help your acne."
-Dr Mahto pointed out the tentative language here and emphasised that these ideas are often then treated as fact.
-In reality, she said that assertions such as this are weak and more research is needed to establish any truth.
+Consultant dermatologist Dr. Anjali Mahto recently took to Instagram to discuss the patchy notion that good skin comes from within.
+"I am always a bit disappointed to see 'super-foods' and recipes touted as a 'fix-it' for skin," she wrote in a post.
+For many people, the pandemic has brought on increased breakouts due to a number of factors, and it seems brands, influencers and nutrition enthusiasts are playing on these insecurities using food.
+"Natural Ways To Clear Acne From Within" and "The Best Foods To Eat For Clear Skin" are popular headlines, with protein bars, sweeteners, green tea, and berries recommended to improve your complexion.

 Advertisement

+Dr. Mahto cited another example of a common but shaky "skin-friendly food" claim which is doing the rounds online right now.
+"Selenium and zinc in small studies have been shown to help acne," said Dr. Mahto.
+Brazil nuts, she noted, contain both of those nutrients — so there are claims circulating that "eating Brazil nuts may help your acne."
+Dr. Mahto pointed out the tentative language here, and emphasized that these ideas are often then treated as fact.
+In reality, she said that assertions like this are weak, and more research is needed to establish any truth.

-Dr Mahto added that most skin conditions are hugely complex.
-"Creating a narrative which pushes food alone as the answer is problematic," she said.
-"Like many others in this space, I do not align myself to the 'food is medicine' message when it comes to dermatology."
-Dr Mahto pinpointed the casual oversimplification of the message that eating healthily is the most effective way to improve your skin.
+In her post, Dr. Mahto went on to say that most skin conditions are hugely complex.
+"Creating a narrative that pushes food alone as the answer is problematic," she said.
+"Like many others in this space, I do not align myself with the 'food is medicine' message when it comes to dermatology."
+Dr. Mahto pinpointed the casual oversimplification of the message that eating healthily is the most effective way to improve your skin.
 "Not only is this a bold, unsupported assertion and gratuitous claim, it is also too simplistic about how the skin actually functions in health and disease," she said.

 “